ArshadChowdhury/ecommerce-demo-dashboard/README.md

+# This is an admin dashboard of an ecommerce website built with next.js which is a react framework and tailwindcss.

 ## To Run This Project Locally, First clone the project from Github, then navigate to the folder and run following command on terminal

 ```bash